clux/modul8/docs/modularity.md

 always aim to factor out behavior into small loosely coupled modules - then you are already well on your way to resolving spaghetti hell.
 The rest is getting the correct signaling model for your events to your controllers/controller style entities.

 Good luck.

-Hopefully this is useful on some level.
+Hopefully this has been useful on some level : )